ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

   user2.introduce(); // "My name is Jack"
   ```

-- **new** keyword in JavaScript is used to create an instance of an object that has a constructor function.
+- **`new`** keyword in JavaScript is used to create an instance of an object that has a constructor function.
 On calling the constructor function with ‘new’ operator, the following actions are taken:
   - A new empty object is created.
-  - The new object’s internal ‘Prototype’ property (\_\_proto\_\_) is set the same as the prototype of the constructing function.
+  - The new object’s internal `prototype` property (`__proto__`) is set the same as the prototype of the constructing function.
-  - The ‘this’ variable is made to point to the newly created object.
-It binds the property which is declared with ‘this’ keyword to the new object.
+  - The `this` variable is made to point to the newly created object.
+It binds the property which is declared with `this` keyword to the new object.
   - A newly created object is returned when the constructor function returns a non-primitive value (custom JavaScript object).
 If the constructor function returns a primitive value, it will be ignored.
-At the end of the function, ‘this’ is returned if there is no return statement in the function body. [_Ref_](https://www.geeksforgeeks.org/javascript-new-keyword/#:~:text=New%20keyword%20in,the%20function%20body.)
+At the end of the function, `this` is returned if there is no return statement in the function body. [_Ref_](https://www.geeksforgeeks.org/javascript-new-keyword/#:~:text=New%20keyword%20in,the%20function%20body.)

 ---